taylorbf/DMP16/class4/README.md

 - Read Ch 4 and Ch 11.1 - 11.7 in the Getting Started with p5 book.
 - Check out the Creative Code book in the Soper Room if you have time!
+- Optional -- Check out some of [Daniel Shiffman's p5 video lessons](https://www.youtube.com/user/shiffman/playlists?shelf_id=14&sort=dd&view=50).
+His tutorials are legendary.
+Find one that is about a topic you want to review or are interested in.